gnolang/gno/docs/proof-of-contribution.md

 ## Main Concepts

-- Many details are yet to be defined, but here are the main ideas:
-- The validator set is determined by a DAO acting as an authority, similar to a Proof-of-Authority (PoA) system.
-However, in this case, the authority is a DAO called `worxDAO`.
+- Validator set determined by `worxDAO`, a DAO serving as the authority.
-- The `worxDAO` utilizes the evaluation DAO to distribute `^worx` tokens, elect new members, and assign membership levels.
-- The entire DAO and governance functionalities are managed through smart contracts.
+- Governance and distribution managed through smart contracts.
-- The chain monitors contract changes, such as the `valset`, to configure `Tendermint2` accordingly.
+- Chain monitors contract changes (e.g., `valset`) to configure `Tendermint2`.
-- There is no staking mechanism involved in the consensus process.
+- No staking involved in consensus.
-- Similar to Proof-of-Stake (PoS), chain fees are intended to be distributed.
-  However, instead of going to stakers, they will be distributed among contributors and validators.
+- Chain fees distributed to contributors and validators, not stakers.
-- To ensure efficient distribution, the chain will accumulate all the chain fees in a contract-managed bucket.
+- Chain fees accumulated in a contract-managed bucket for efficient distribution.
+- Validators likely have equal power (1).
+- Validators do not vote like in PoS, but may participate in dedicated governance topics, maybe.

 ## High-level schema